Production code: UUU

 The Doctor helps local lord Sir Edward of Wessex to repel an attack by Irongron's men, then drugs the food in Irongron's castle in order to remove the advanced weapons while they sleep.
 With the help of one of the scientists, the Doctor then sends the scientists back to the 20th century.

 Linx kills Irongron and is about to leave when he is shot in the back of the neck with an arrow by Hal, one of Wessex's archers.
 Turns out that's the only weak spot on a Sontaran's armour - the "probic vent" - and he dies.
 The Doctor, Sarah and Hal escape before the ship can explode and destroy Irongron's castle.

-- Anachronism Stew: It's implied that the action may be taking place pre-1066 ("Wessex," as a place name, was quickly dispensed with after the Norman Conquest), but the armor and weapons look to be anywhere between the 13 to 15th Centuries.
+- Anachronism Stew: It's implied that the action may be taking place pre-1066 ("Wessex," as a place name, was quickly dispensed with after the Norman Conquest), but the armour and weapons look to be anywhere between the 13th to 15th centuries.

 - Chandelier Swing: The Doctor does one during a fight with Irongron's men.

 - Changed My Jumper: Sarah-Jane starts off in a suit and cardigan affair, but switches out to period appropriate clothes after she gets to Sir Edward's castle, then covers that up with a noblewoman's outfit.
 She changes back to her starting outfit in the final episode.

 - Claiming Via Flag: The first thing Linx does after exiting his spaceship, to the bemusement of the watching locals, is to plant a flag, play the Sontaran national anthem, and claim Earth for the Sontaran Empire.

 - Cut His Heart Out with a Spoon:Irongron: I'll chop him up so fine, not even a sparrow will fill its beak!